killed/Snapchat-Monitor/README.md

-# Snapchat-Monitor
+# Setup
-Application which gives you instant notifications when you receive some sort of data on Snapchat
+I will not help you on setting this program up if you know how to set it up then you're worthy of using it.